open-socialism/open-socialism-site/why-create-a-new-system.md

 DC improved in terms of wealth equality leading up to the 1970s and [since then it has steadily gotten worse](https://www.economist.com/special-report/2006/06/15/the-rich-the-poor-and-the-growing-gap-between-them){:target="_blank"}.
 Productivity is continuing to dramatically improve and yet only those already very rich are seeing the benefits.
 The wealth is not [trickling down](https://en.wikipedia.org/wiki/Trickle-down_economics){:target="_blank"} and the middle class is constantly shrinking.
 [President Obama has called wealth inequality 'the defining challenge of our time'](https://www.whitehouse.gov/the-press-office/2013/12/04/remarks-president-economic-mobility){:target="_blank"}.

 On a global scale as well, DC is very destructive in that it exploits poverty for cheap labor and nations with sweat shops are not being paid fairly for their work and are not able to fix their countries.
-Meanwhile workers in first world countries are losing their jobs due to this offshoring and can no longer afford to buy goods that stimulate their own countries economies.
+Meanwhile workers in developed countries are losing their jobs due to this offshoring and can no longer afford to buy goods that stimulate their own countries economies.
 On the global level there is now startling wealth inequality.
 [The wealthiest 1% in the world have more wealth than the bottom 99%.
 The wealthiest 8 people have as much wealth as the bottom 3.5 billion](https://www.oxfam.org/en/pressroom/pressreleases/2017-01-16/just-8-men-own-same-wealth-half-world){:target="_blank"}.
 This is greater wealth inequality than has ever existed before.

 DC is causing repeated financial crisis in a boom bust boom pattern that is quite destructive for everyone but those already wealthy.
 All the while it is proving to be highly destructive to the environment which is totally unacceptable for our generation to be doing.
 The worst example of this is of course global warming.
 [Elon Musk sums up what we are doing very well in this video](https://www.youtube.com/watch?v=xKCuDxpccYM).